FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

-Numbers are binary numbers : you can stroke 2 numbers at the same time (from 0 to 15 for each hand) By default a space is added automatically after a stroke (AUTO_SPACE_ENABLE=yes) MSPC is the MetaSpace key:
+Numbers are binary numbers : you can stroke 2 numbers at the same time (from 0 to 15 for each hand) By default a space is added automatically after a stroke (AUTO_SPACE_ENABLE=yes)

+MSPC is the MetaSpace key :

-    - When used in a stroke it cancels the space added automatically.
+    * When used in a stroke it cancels the space added automatically.
-    - When used alone it adds a space.
+    * When used alone it adds a space.
-    - When used with the STAR key, MSPC becomes a Backspace key.
+    * When used with the STAR key, MSPC becomes a Backspace key.

 ![Programmer Steno](programmer-steno.png)